LearnOnDemandSystems/docs/lod/feature-focus/lab-profiles/settings.md

 ## Cloud

 1. **Add Cloud Credential Pool:** Click to add a Cloud Credential Pool to the lab profile.
 The pool must already be created to add it to the lab profile using this button.
 2. **Cloud Platform:** Select the cloud platform to be used by the lab profile.
-Select _None_ if you wish to use IDL v1.
-Selecting a Cloud Platform will allow the lab profile to use the IDL v2 Cloud Client.
+Selecting a Cloud Platform will allow the lab profile to use the IDLx Cloud Client.
 3. **Cloud Portal URL:** Enter the URL that the portal window will display.
-This is used in IDL v2 Cloud Client.
+This is used in IDLx Cloud Client.
 Leave this field blank if no Cloud Platform is selected in the previous step.
 4. **Append Lab Date:** When this is enabled, the following lab data will be appended to the URL as URL parameters in _name=value_ format.
    - labProfileId
    - labInstanceId